-I’m finally watching the Great British Bakeoff (Great British Baking Show in the U.S.) and am smitten.
+I finally watched the Great British Bakeoff (Great British Baking Show in the U.S.) and am smitten.
 There is something so sweet, caring and non-dramatic about this show.
 I love it.
 And I have zero interest in baking.

 It also reminds me of how much I like England.
 But truth be told, I’ve only been outside of London a few times.
-But last year, I was fortunate to spend about a week traipsing around the countryside on a south west England road trip going through parts of the counties of Dorset, Devon, and Somerset and the cities of Bristol, Bath, and Salisbury.
+But recently, I was fortunate enough to spend about a week traipsing around the countryside on a south west England road trip going through parts of the counties of Dorset, Devon, and Somerset and the cities of Bristol, Bath, and Salisbury.

 I recently wrote a piece on the journey for Sheridan Road Magazine, where this first appeared:

 Just 90 minutes west of London by train, South West England has some of the country’s most stunning coastline and quaint villages.
 The area has developed a taste for luxury over the centuries with huge castles turned into hotels, some of the finest food and drink, and a rich, historic culture.
 Here’s a look at some of the best places to visit in South West England.